Nazek-Altayeb/FoodTrack_Assessment/README.md

 -

 ### **Epic 2 - Extend the Store properties**
-- As a user i can retrieve  the `OpeningHours`per each day of every `Store`, so i can update the `OpeningHours` for specific days.
+- As a user i can retrieve  the `OpeningHours`per each day of every `Branch` , so i can update the `OpeningHours` for specific days (considering that every store has got different branches).
 - As s user i can retrieve the list of `Foods` that the `Store` offers, so i can use this data.
-- As a user i can retrieve the `Customers` details per each `Store`, so i can use this data.

 # Analysis
 I assumed the data that have been expressed in the requirements could be extended by adding more properties, so the API could express more specific details about the `Store`.